Forest management and disturbances

 Data sources

-The data for the Sustainable forest indicators comes from two main sources; the Canadian Council of Forest Ministers National Forestry Database and the State of Canada's Forest Annual Report from Natural Resources Canada.
+The data for the Sustainable forest indicators comes from 2 main sources: the Canadian Council of Forest Ministers National Forestry Database and the State of Canada's Forest Annual Report from Natural Resources Canada.

 More information

-The data for the following measures included in this indicator come from the National Forestry Database.
-The database was mandated through the Canadian Council of Forest Ministers and is maintained by the Canadian Forest Service of Natural Resources Canada.
+The National Forestry Database was mandated through the Canadian Council of Forest Ministers and is maintained by the Canadian Forest Service of Natural Resources Canada.
+Data for the following measures included in this indicator come from the database:

-The indicator includes data from 1990 to 2023 from all provinces, Yukon, the Northwest Territories and federal government departments.
+The indicator includes data from all provinces, Yukon, the Northwest Territories, and federal departments, starting in 1990, with datasets ending in either 2023 or 2024 depending on availability.
 Data on Nunavut is not included because it is not a National Forestry Database partner and has very little forest cover.

 In December of every year, provinces, territories and federal agencies submit data that were collected the previous year.
 The data are compiled and published within 6 months of submission.